jiaaro/pydub/API.markdown

 ### silence.detect_nonsilent()

-Returns a list of all silent sections [start, end] in milliseconds of audio_segment.
+Returns a list of all nonsilent sections [start, end] in milliseconds of audio_segment.
 Inverse of detect_silence() and has all the same arguments.
 Can be very slow since it has to iterate over the whole segment.

 **Supported keyword arguments**: